 Travel Risks for International Travelers in St. Vincent and the Grenadines

 Travel is for relaxation.
 But on some occasions, it turns to a nightmare.
-We wish you enjoy your hard-earned vacation and thus put together a few tips that would keep you safe and sound at St. Vincent and the Grenadines.
+We hope you enjoy your hard-earned vacation, and thus we have put together a few tips that will help keep you safe and sound at St. Vincent and the Grenadines.

-Between June and November, the region faces the fury of nature through hurricanes.
-These give plenty of warning, though, and you can stay updated through NOAA website about their path.
-If you are unable to evacuate, stay indoors, and keep away from glass windows.
+Between June and November, the region faces extreme weather.
+These give plenty of warning, though, and you can stay updated through the NOAA website about their path.
 Mudslides often follow hurricanes, and you must take expert local advice before traveling by road afterward.

 If you are at a public bar, keep your drink close.
-Spiking is quite typical, and after you pass out, you would be relieved of your wallet and watch.
-Sometimes, your passport can also be taken away and returned after paying a large sum withdrawn from the bank.
+Avoid engaging with strangers.
 It is best to visit a bar with a friend or spouse, since more eyes are better.

 To avoid hepatitis and jaundice, drink bottled water or use a UV pen sterilizer.
 To keep dengue away, use mosquito repellants liberally.
 These diseases are endemic to the region and cannot be wholly avoided.
 St. Vincent has capable medical practitioners to stabilize your health while you wait for evacuation.

 There are plenty of local scam artists who offer cheap boat rides and promise visits to magical coves by moonlight.
-Even if they were legitimate boatmen, it is best not to visit unknown islands after sunset.
+Even if they are legitimate boatmen, it is best not to visit unknown islands after sunset.
 They can be dangerous as part of a racket.
-You are also putting your life at risk by diving in the sea at a place miles away from civilization.

 St. Vincent and the Grenadines Travel Medical Insurance for International Travelers – FAQs